 - Ewe Registration: All animals must be registered and recorded by a recognized breed association in the name of the exhibitor.
 Ewes owned jointly are not eligible to show.
 Any ewes not having registration papers will be shown in the commercial division and will be shown by weight.
-All registration papers will be checked during check in. - Teeth Requirements: All animals exhibiting in the Junior Market and Junior Breeding Ewe lamb classes must have lamb teeth with no visible signs of permanent teeth. - o Shearing Requirements: All animals that are eligible for the premium sale must be slick sheared to show. - Showmanship Eligibility: In order to compete for the showmanship awards, you must have exhibited an animal in Junior Market or Junior Breeding Sheep Show with the exception of the Peewee Division.
+All registration papers will be checked during check in. - Teeth Requirements: All animals exhibiting in the Junior Market and Junior Breeding Ewe lamb classes must have lamb teeth with no visible signs of permanent teeth. - Shearing Requirements: All animals that are eligible for the premium sale must be slick sheared to show. - Showmanship Eligibility: In order to compete for the showmanship awards, you must have exhibited an animal in Junior Market or Junior Breeding Sheep Show with the exception of the Peewee Division.
 Peewee exhibitors must have exhibited an animal in the Open Breeding Ewe show.
 Exhibitors must show their own animal.

-Peewee Division: Ares & & under (not enrolled in 4-H)
+Peewee Division: Ages 8 & under (not enrolled in 4-H)

-Peewee Division: Ages 8 & under (not enrolled in 4-H) $1st-515 \propto Award, 2nd-510 \propto Award$ Junior Division: Ages 9-11 (Date of show) or 8 & in 3rd Grade and enrolled in 4-H 1st-\$15 & Award, 2nd-\$10 & Award Intermediate Division: Ages 12-14 (Date of Show) 1st-\$15 & Award, 2nd-\$10 & Award Senior Division: Ages 15 & Older (Date of Show) 1st-\$15 & Award, 2nd-\$10 & Award
+Junior Division: Ages 9-11 (Date of show) or

+8 & in 3rd Grade and enrolled in 4-H

+1st-\$15 & Award, 2nd-\$10 & Award 1st-\$15 & Award, 2nd-\$10 & Award

+Intermediate Division: Ages 12-14 (Date of Show)

+1st-\$15 & Award, 2nd-\$10 & Award Senior Division: Ages 15 & Older (Date of Show)

+1st-\$15 & Award, 2nd-\$10 & Award

 - Highest Placing Rogers County Bred Market Sheep: The animal must be bred within the borders of Rogers County.
 The animal may be purchased from a breeder within the borders of Rogers County.
 The animal may also be raised by the exhibitor and entered for the highest placing market animal if the individual lives within the borders of Rogers County.
 Documentation such as registration papers and the Highest Placing Market Animal verification form listing the breeder as an individual that has an address within Rogers County borders will be required at time of entry.
 The form may be printed from the Rogers County Fair website.
 One single class of all Rogers County Bred Market Sheep will be after the Junior Market Sale Order. - School/Club Groups: Will consist of 3 market sheep.
 All three animals must be previously entered and shown in the market sheep section.
-All three animals must show in this class for either the school or club for which they were previously exhibited.

-• Breeding Classes:

-- 1. Yearling Ewe, born August 31, 2021-August 31, 2022 - 2.
-Ewe Lamb, born September 1-December 31, 2022 - 3.
-Ewe Lamb, born January 2023 - 4.
-Ewe Lamb, born February 2023 - 5.
-Ewe Lamb, born March 2023 or after - 6.
-Aged Ewes, born before August 31, 2021 (Not eligible for the Premium Sale) - 7.
+All three animals must show in this class for either the school or club for which they were previously exhibited. - Breeding Classes: - 1.
+Yearling Ewe, born August 31, 2022-August 31, 2023 - 2.
+Ewe Lamb, born September 1-December 31, 2023 - 3.
+Ewe Lamb, born January 2024 - 4.
+Ewe Lamb, born February 2024 - 5.
+Ewe Lamb, born March 2024 or after - 6.
+Aged Ewes, born before August 31, 2022 (Not eligible for the Premium Sale) - 7.
 Rams.
 All rams, any age, any breed shown together-open show only - Bred & Owned Junior Ewe Eligibility: All bred & owned ewes must conform to the birthdate range in ewe eligibility and must have been bred by the exhibitor.
 Documentation such as registration papers listing the exhibitor as the breeder will be required at time of entry.
 In the case of commercial or unregistered ewes, a breeder verification form will be required.
 The form may be obtained on the Rogers County Fair website.
 A single class will be after the junior breeding sale order with all bred & owned ewes in one class.